 The battery powered Kidde RF-SM-DC is wirelessly interconnectable.
 If any of the connected Kidde RF-SM-DC smoke detectors is triggered, they all will sound the alarm.
 Owners praise this feature, which can potentially alert you faster to the presence of a fire anywhere in the home; it is said to work well.

 The sensors in photoelectric smoke alarms respond best to smoky, smoldering fires, which develop slowly and often start in bedding, clothing or upholstery.
-The First Alert SA501CN ONELINK (Est. $45) is a battery-operated photoelectric smoke alarm with wireless interconnectability.
+The First Alert SA501CN-3ST (Est. $55) is a battery-operated photoelectric smoke alarm with wireless interconnectability.
 It is evaluated by one testing organization, which gives it excellent scores for detecting slow, smoldering fires, but poor ones for fast, flaming ones -- and that is typical for photoelectric smoke detectors in general and why many experts say you need both photoelectric and ionization detectors for complete protection.

-Elsewhere in this Issue:
+Elsewhere in this report: